Tips for a successful Microsoft Teams app submission

 - Channel message by bot.
 Don't spam users by creating separate new chat posts.
 Create a single thread post with replies in the same thread.

 - Personal chat by bot.
 Don't send multiple messages.
 Send one message with complete information.
+Repeating the same welcome message over regular intervals is not allowed and is considered spamming.

 Notification-only bot welcome messages